Office Etiquette (Office Manners)

 Never be petty or small minded in your behaviour

-Always be particularly respectful to those older than yourself even if they are junior to you in position.
-They are generally more mature in judgement and life’s experiences and this deserves your respect even in the workplace
+Your elders are generally more mature in judgement and life’s experiences and this deserves your respect even in the workplace

 Practice good manners and office etiquette at every opportunity; even in the